Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

       - umount -R /mnt
       - reboot
       #Verify that TPM2 automatically unlocks the LUKS2 partition without requiring a passphrase.
 Repeat 3–5 times to ensure reliability.
 If unlocking fails, boot with the recovery passphrase, recheck TPM2 configuration, and verify PCR values.

+#Milestone 4: After Step 7 (TPM and LUKS2 Setup, Before Secure Boot) - Can stop at this point

 # Step 8: Configure Secure Boot